oquraan/Flavor-Table-api/README.md

 >2.
 Implement CRUD operations to update, delete, and retrieve all recipes.
 >3.
 Update the app in general to interact with the PostgreSQL database.

+>Extend the existing Flavor Table app with the following features:
+>- Implement user registration and login functionality using email and password.
+>- Secure specific routes so that only authenticated users can access them.
+>- Deploy the backend server (Nodejs + PostgreSQL) to Render.com.
+>- Test all endpoints using Postman.